 UNHCR is stepping up health, water, sanitation and hygiene services to protect refugees and displaced people.
 We are working with governments, which lead the coronavirus response, to ensure that people forced to flee are included in preparation and response plans.
 Read the latest updates here.

-Over 761,000 Rohingya refugees have been fleeing violence in Myanmar at a staggering rate.
+1 million Rohingya refugees have been fleeing violence in Myanmar at a staggering rate.
 The Rohingya are a stateless Muslim minority in Myanmar.
 The latest exodus began on 25 August 2017, when violence broke out in Myanmar’s Rakhine State.
 They’ve walked for days through jungles and mountains, or braved dangerous sea voyages across the Bay of Bengal.
 They are exhausted, hungry and sick – in need of international protection and humanitarian assistance.
 The vast majority are women and children, including newborn babies born en route.
 Many others are elderly requiring additional aid and protection.

 South Sudan Emergency